pelican-eggs/eggs/bots/twitch/README.md

 ### Notes
 Token fields are set to not required.
-Bot will NOT start, when Token fields are emty
+Bot will NOT start, when Token fields are empty